Scope Independent Prescriber Bursary Scheme

 The case study (including any images, figures, illustrations etc) shall:

-• Not infringe upon the privacy or personal rights of others
+- not infringe upon the privacy or personal rights of others

-• Not contain any sensitive information
+- not contain any sensitive information

-• Not be the copyright of any other entity unless this is acknowledged
+- not be the copyright of any other entity unless this is acknowledged

-It is the authors responsibility to ensure that:
+It is the authors responsibility to ensure that –

-• They have obtained all necessary consent(s), approvals and authorisations in connection with the Case submitted.
+- They have obtained all necessary consent(s), approvals and authorisations in connection with the Case submitted.

-• All the content of the Case, including the text, its title and media files have been stripped of all personal information that could be used to identify the patient.
+- All the content of the Case, including the text, its title and media files have been stripped of all personal information that could be used to identify the patient.

 Scope has the right to use, publish or reproduce any case studies submitted to them for promotional purposes or otherwise.